anthonygrees/policyfiles_training/README.md

 - ```policy_group``` = environment

 ## How do you use a Policyfile ?
-The best way is whithin a pipeline.
-Here is an example, but you can see much more detail in this repo - https://github.com/anthonygrees/chef_pipelines
+The best way to use ```policyfiles``` is with in a pipeline.
+Here is a Jenkins example to give you some ideas, but you can see much more detail in this repo - https://github.com/anthonygrees/chef_pipelines

 ![Cookbook Pipeline](https://github.com/anthonygrees/chef_pipelines/blob/master/images/policyfile_pipeline.png)